 However, results of a study of the paired meteorite NWA 6901 conducted by J. Zipfel (2014, #5346) led to a different conclusion.
 He determined that despite having similar oxygen and chromium isotopic values, this meteorite has a major element composition that is inconsistent with a derivation from a CR-like source.
 He suggests that the infiltration of a trace element-rich melt phase similar to that of the phosphates present in the ungrouped achondrite NWA 011 (possibly CR-related) could explain the trace element abundance pattern of NWA 6901.
 These two meteorites also plot near each other on a coupled Δ17O vs. ε54Cr diagram (see above), and therefore he proposes that these meteorites might be related.

 The specimen of NWA 7317 shown above and in the top photo below is a 3.07 g partial slice.
-The excellent photos at the bottom show the main mass and a petrographic thin section micrograph of NWA 7317.
+The photos at the bottom show the main mass and two petrographic thin section micrographs of NWA 7317 shown courtesy of Peter Marmet.
+The thin section on the right contains a rare relict chondrule near the top of the image.

 click on photo for a magnified view